 - promote competition among providers, including through the deployment of municipal broadband; and

 - effectively deploy the Infrastructure Investment & Jobs Act’s historic $65 billion investment in broadband infrastructure in underserved areas.

-Fourth, every single person in Upstate New York deserves access to clean drinking water, no matter their zip code.
+Third, every single person in Upstate New York deserves access to clean drinking water, no matter their zip code.
 But too many homes across the region are still served by lead pipes, which could lead to water contamination.
-We must ensure that Upstate New York receives its fair share of funding under to replace lead water delivery systems, and we must work with the U.S. Department of Labor to receive any technical assistance required for these projects.
+We must ensure that Upstate New York receives its fair share of funding under the Infrastructure Law to replace lead water delivery systems and we must work with the U.S. Department of Labor to receive any technical assistance required for these projects.

 F. Of All The Things Labor Unions Make, Nothing Is As Important As A Bridge To The Middle Class.

 New York’s labor unions were among the first to organize garment workers and factory floors over a century ago, and they remain on the forefront of the labor movement, being the first to organize a Starbucks store just this year.
 But workers’ right to organize and bargain collectively is under attack.
 Josh supports:

 - the Protecting the Right to Organize (PRO) Act, which would make it easier for workers to join a union and harder for corporations to bust them;

 - Project Labor Agreements, ensuring that local projects are built by local workers at prevailing wages; and

 - increased enforcement of wage, hour, and workplace safety laws so corporations will be held accountable if they exploit or endanger workers.